J&K: Congress leader Ghulam Nabi Azad stopped at Srinagar airport, being sent back, say reports

 Earlier in the day, Azad drew the Bharatiya Janata Party’s ire for alleging that Kashmiris were bribed for appearing in viral pictures and videos with National Security Advisor Ajit Doval in Shopian district.

+“We wanted a united state,” National Conference leader Qamar Ali Akhoon said.
+“Jammu, Ladakh and Kashmir should be one entity.
+We are fighting for restoration of Article 370.”

+Kargil District Congress President Nasir Hussain Munshi claimed the Centre has violated the fundamental rights of Kashmiris.
+“They are violating our right to expression,” he said.
+“Today we took out a peaceful rally to protest against the revoking of Article 370, but were stopped from taking out the rally.”

-Meanwhile, the state government imposed prohibitory orders in Kargil district on Wednesday amid the intense security clampdown that was detailed in a news report written by a Kashmiri journalist for the Time magazine.
+The state government had imposed prohibitory orders in Kargil district on Wednesday amid the intense security clampdown that was detailed in a news report written by a Kashmiri journalist for the Time magazine.

 “The online homepage of Kashmir’s largest local paper is blank and the website of our own magazine has been offline since Monday,” wrote Fahad Shah, the founder and editor of The Kashmir Walla.
 “Many journalists like me have had to send out work on thumb drives with passengers flying out of the area by airplane.
 Only a small group of people using satellite dish networks have access to TV news channels.
 Speaker mounted vehicles are making announcements warning people not to venture out.
 There is no way to know or confirm if the situation has remained peaceful.
 Amid no communication, anxiety fills the air in the Valley.”